awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

 For example, say that your runbook includes an **InstanceID** parameter\.
 If you target the values of the **InstanceID** parameter when you run the Automation, then Systems Manager runs a child automation for each instance ID value specified\.
 The parent automation is complete when the automation finishes running each specified instance, or if the automation fails\.
 You can target a maximum of 50 parameter values\.

 The following example uses the `AWS-CreateImage` runbook\.
 The target parameter name specified is *InstanceId*\.
 The key uses *ParameterValues*\.
-The values are two EC2 instance IDs\.
+The values are two Amazon EC2 instance IDs\.
 This command creates an automation for each instance, which produces an AMI from each instance\.

 ```
 aws ssm start-automation-execution